sriganesh/hn-live/README.md

 - Keyboard shortcuts for power users
 - Choose between viewing stories in our UI or going straight to HN

+## URL Structure

+The site supports direct links to stories and comments:

+- Home feed: `/`
+- Story view: `/item/123`
+- Comment view: `/item/123/comment/456`

+You can share these URLs directly and they will load the appropriate content.

 ## Keyboard Shortcuts

 - `⌘/Ctrl + S` - Start/Stop the feed